 The Lecture Room and Library at Sketch, London

 Occupying what used to be the headquarters of Christian Dior, Sketch is chic, glamorous and trendy.
-In the Michelin Guide 2020, it was elevated to the maximum three stars, putting it in an elite group alongside Restaurant Gordon Ramsay and Alain Ducasse at The Dorchester.
+It held the maximum three stars since 2020, putting it in an elite group alongside Restaurant Gordon Ramsay, Alain Ducasse at The Dorchester, Core by Clare Smyth and Hélène Darroze at The Connaught.

 The Lecture Room & Library, at the top of the Grade II listed building, offers haute-cuisine by the extraordinary chef Pierre Gagnaire in a plush setting of studded ivory leather walls, ornate plasterwork ceilings, and rich furnishings in purple and crimson.
 Gagnaire has a global empire to run, so he entrusts Johannes Nuding to run the kitchen in his place.